MattGreyDesign/himatt.com/_projects/find-my-bus.md

   url: https://findmybus.uk/

 intro: |
-  Find My Bus is one of the UK's first live bus tracking apps which gives bus passengers a better idea of when their bus will be at their stop by using GPS and bus route data.
+  Find My Bus is one of the UK's first live bus tracking apps.
+The aim is to give bus passengers a better idea of when their bus will be at their stop by using GPS and bus route data combined to provide a more connected experience.

   My role as lead designer included creating brand guidelines and marketing material, designing the app's user interface and user experience for the